Tennis star Novak Djokovic deported from Australia after losing final visa battle

 The Australian federal court unanimously found that Immigration Minister Alex Hawke was within his legal rights to cancel Djokovic's visa for the second time Friday on the grounds that the tennis star's views on vaccines posed a risk to the public health and "good order" of the country.

-Djokovic has won nine Australian Open titles, incluing the past three, and was seeking a record 21st Grand Slam title.
+Djokovic has won nine Australian Open titles, including the past three, and was seeking a record 21st Grand Slam title.
 He is tied with Rafael Nadal and Roger Federer.

 After the hearing, Djokovic issued a statement expressing that he was "deeply disappointed" by the court's decision and was later deported from the country on an Emirates flight to Dubai, The Sydney Morning Herald reported.